When you hear about someone working hard to pay off a student loan, it's natural to assume that the person is in their 20s or 30s.

-About 1,100 student loan complaints and 500 debt collection complaints have gone through the CFPB by consumers age 62 and older.
+About 1,100 student loan complaints and 500 debt collection complaints have gone through the CFPB by consumers 62 and older.

-If a person over the age of 62 is struggling with making federal student loan payments, the first thing the CFPB recommends is to see if they can qualify for a payment plan that cuts costs.
+If a person over the age of 62 is struggling with making federal student loan payments, the first thing the CFPB recommends is to see if they can qualify for a payment plan to cuts costs.

 For instance, if an older person's income drops after retirement but they still have a federal student loan, they can apply for an income-driven repayment plan.

 This can help to reduce payments or possibly put them on hold.